SnareChops/SQiggL/README.md

 Condition | These are the operators that perform a comparison | `=, >, <, len>, abc>, ...`
 Modifier | This is an operator that modifies the result of a condition | `!, =, not, ...`

-_"=" is both a condition and a modifier depending on which position it is in, For example `>=` is a modifier, `!=` is a condition.
+_`=` is both a condition and a modifier depending on which position it is in, For example `>=` is a modifier, `!=` is a condition.
 This is because `>` is the condition in the first example and `=` is a modifier that then checks if the result is equal when `>` is false.
 Also it is good to note that modifiers are executed after the condition and then from right to left.
-Please see the [SQiggL site](https://snarechops.github.io/SQiggL-js/#/docs) for a more detailed explanation_
+Please see the [SQiggL site](https://snarechops.github.io/SQiggL-js/#/docs/) for a more detailed explanation_

 ##Current Features

 _If you have not yet read the terminology section above, please do so.
 SQiggL does not use the standard set of terms for programming languages and there is a fundamental difference in the way the language is parsed that causes this.
 I feel it is an improvement and allows for some really neat features, that said, it may be a little confusing at first_

-SQiggL currently support the following actions: `if, else, endif`
+SQiggL currently supports the following actions: `if, else, endif`

 The following conditions are supported:

 condition | rule
 ---------|-----
-is not null |
+is not null | is not null
-is null |
+is null | is null
 `>` | greater than
 `<` | less than
 `>=` | greater than or equal to